pivotal/docs-tap/scc/ootb-supply-chain-testing-scanning.md

 _source-test-scan-to-url_.

-## Developer namespace
+## <a id="developer-namespace"></a> Developer Namespace

-As mentioned in the prerequisites section, this example builds on the previous Out of The Box Supply Chain examples, so only additions are included here.
+As mentioned in the prerequisites section, this example builds on the previous Out of the Box Supply Chain examples, so only additions are included here.

-To make sure you have configured the namespace correctly, it's important that the namespace has the objects that you configured in the other supply chain setups:
+To ensure that you have configured the namespace correctly, it is important that the namespace has the objects that you configured in the other supply chain setups:

 - **image secret**: A Kubernetes secret of type `kubernetes.io/dockerconfigjson` filled with